LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 Here, we use the ``RAJA::expt::cuda_launch_t`` policy type to indicate that we want a CUDA kernel to be launched.
 The 'k', 'j', 'i' iteration variables are mapped to CUDA threads and blocks using the CUDA execution policy types ``RAJA::cuda_block_z_direct``, ``RAJA::expt::cuda_global_thread_y``, and ``RAJA::expt::cuda_global_thread_x``, respectively.
-Thus, we use a a two-dimensional CUDA thread-block and three-dimensional compute grid to map the loop iterations to CUDA threads.
-In comparison to RAJA-CUDA example in :ref:`kernelexecpols-label` , ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.
+Thus, we use a two-dimensional CUDA thread-block and three-dimensional compute grid to map the loop iterations to CUDA threads.
+In comparison to the RAJA-CUDA example in :ref:`kernelexecpols-label` , ``RAJA::expt::loop`` methods support execution policies which enable mapping directly to the global thread ID of a compute grid.

-Using a combination of combination of ``RAJA::expt::tile`` and ``RAJA::expt::loop`` we can create a loop tiling platform portable solution as illustrated below:
+Using a combination of combination of ``RAJA::expt::tile`` and ``RAJA::expt::loop`` methods, we can create a loop tiling platform portable
+implementation:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp
    :start-after: _raja_tensorinit_cuda_tiled_direct_start